gettyio/getting-started/circleci/README.md

 ```
 - Build and Deployment with branch-specific behavior:
 ```
-# jobs will be up here
+# jobs will normally be up here

 workflows:
   version: 2